The Old George

 Vegetarian meals are available.

-Special Deals: 2 meals for £9.50 Monday - Friday.
+2 meals for £10.00 all day Monday - Friday.

-Live Sports: All major sporting events are shown with BT and Sky football matches. rugby, cricket and Horse Racing featured.
+Live Sports: All major sporting events are shown with BT and Sky football matches, Rugby, Cricket and Horse Racing featured.
 You can book a table for an event if required.

 Music: Live music in bar with no cover charge.
 DJ a regular feature during the week.
 Open Mic night Thursday and Sunday from 7pm.

-A large historical pub that is reputed to be one of the oldest pubs in Newcastle, dating back to the 16th century.
-It was formerly a coaching inn and retains its original low ceiling and wooden beams.
+A large historical pub that is reputed to be one of the oldest pubs in Newcastle, dating back to the 16th century (1582).

 The main part of the pub has a long narrow bar with another smaller bar to the side.
 It also has plenty of seating with tables and chairs, and a large open fire near the main entrance.

 Disabled access to main bar good but difficult to toilets as upstairs.
 Toilets are small and reasonable.

 King Charles 1st is reputed to have drank here.
 The Charles 1st room and chair in which he sat still exists.